How to access the LEVI fund to boost your EV charging strategy

-- £10m of funding will be available for 3-8 pilot projects
+- £10m of funding has been awarded to 9 pilot projects

 - Focuses on EV hubs and innovative on-street charging

-- The closing date for the submission of finalised applications to the LEVI fund is 11.55pm on 17 June 2022.
+- The closing date for the submission of finalised applications to the LEVI fund was 11.55pm on 17 June 2022.

 Eligibility for the LEVI funding pilot scheme

-Currently only the pilot scheme is open for applications.
-The LEVI funding pilot scheme is open to all local authorities in England as well as partnerships or consortiums led by a local authority within England.
+The LEVI pilot scheme is now closed for applications, the pilot funding has been awarded to 9 local authorities.
+The LEVI funding pilot scheme was open to all local authorities in England as well as partnerships led by a local authority within England.

 Applicants for the pilot scheme must be planning an EV charging infrastructure project that: